-The following table and examples illustrate the payment at maturity (including, where relevant, the payment of the Additional Amount) for a \$1,000 principal amount note for a hypothetical range of performances for the Index Return from -80% to +80% and assume a Participation Rate of 110% and an Initial Index Level of 110.
-The actual terms will be determined on the pricing date and the Participation Rate will not be less than 110%.
+The following table and examples illustrate the payment at maturity (including, where relevant, the payment of the Additional Amount) for a \$1,000 principal amount note for a hypothetical range of performances for the Index Return from -80% to +80%, reflect the Participation Rate of 100% and assume an Initial Index Level of 110 (the actual Initial Index Level is specified on the cover of this amended and restated pricing supplement).

 The following results are based solely on the hypothetical examples cited and assume that a commodity hedging disruption event has not occurred during the term of the notes.
-The hypothetical payments at maturity set forth below are for illustrative purposes only and may not be the actual payments at maturity applicable to a purchaser of the notes.
+Each hypothetical payment at maturity set forth below is for illustrative purposes only and may not be the actual payment at maturity applicable to a purchaser of the notes.
 The numbers appearing in the following table and examples have been rounded for ease of analysis.